 This is why Friendsgiving is a great alternative to Thanksgiving.
 Even if everyone in your friend group has a happy Thanksgiving, planning a special bonus holiday to celebrate your friendship is always a wonderful idea.

 Do you want to learn how to plan the perfect Friendsgiving party?
 Keep reading for the best Friendsgiving ideas and planning tips.
+You can also check out our party planning checklist to make sure everything goes smoothly.

 Consider a Theme